semi-naan/CertiCodeTrial/README.md

 with content rewritten around the real company: **CertiCode**, a remote-first tech company running IT solutions + internship/trainee programs.

-## ⚠️ Important note on content sourcing

-`certicode.net` itself never returned readable content when I fetched it — every attempt came back as an empty page shell (just a `<title>` tag), which usually means it's a JS-rendered app my tools can't execute, or there's a DNS/routing issue.
-There's also no cached or indexed copy of the live site anywhere I could find.

-So this isn't copied from certicode.net's actual page text — it **can't be**, since I have no way to read it.
-Instead, `src/content.js` is built from real, verifiable facts about the company found through job listings and company profiles (Indeed, JobStreet):

-- **Real, sourced facts** (used directly): CertiCode is remote-first, focused on IT solutions and professional development/internships; founded and led by Tom Oliver Chua; targets students and early-career professionals; currently has internship tracks in IT Support, UI/UX Design, Business Analyst, HR, Talent Acquisition, and Digital Marketing — all remote, with flexible scheduling.
-- **Marked "PLACEHOLDER" in the file**: the testimonial quote, the blog post topics, and the third About-section stat.
-No real testimonials, blog content, or those specific numbers exist in what I could find — these are original filler content shaped to fit the design, not copied from anywhere, and are clearly labeled so you know exactly what to replace.

-**If you can get me the real certicode.net copy** — a saved HTML page, a PDF export, screenshots of each page, or just pasted text — I can drop the real copy straight into `content.js` and this gap goes away entirely.
-That's still the most reliable way to get this 100% accurate.

-All images are placeholders from picsum.photos — replace with real team/office photography.

 ## Setup

 ```bash